panoply/spx/readme.md

 ### `intersect`

 Intersection pre-fetching.
 Intersect pre-fetching leverages the [Intersection Observer](https://shorturl.at/drLW9) API to fire requests when elements become visible in viewport.
 You can disable intersect pre-fetching by setting this to `false`, otherwise you can customize the intersect fetching behavior.
 To use default behavior, set this to `true` and all elements annotated with with a `data-pjax-intersect` or `data-pjax-intersect="true"` attribute will be pre-fetched.
-You can annotate nodes containing href links or `<a>` directly.
+You can annotate elements that contain href links or `<a>` elements directly.

 > Annotate any `<a>` links you wish to exclude from intersection pre-fetching using the `data-pjax-intersect="false"`